 State Team (&Selection) - The state team will be made for single, national level event, such as the youth nationals, senior nationals, para nationals, or indoor nationals.
-Depending on the event, there will generally be a recurve and compound team consisting of both men and women, and either 4 or 10 positions for each team.
-Archery Victoria may also appoint a barebow team for a championship. http://archeryvic.org.au/state-teams-photos-and-results/
+Archery Victoria may also appoint honorary teams where there is not an RGB Team Championships.
+The State Teams Selection Committee is responsible for the selection recommendations.

+http://archeryvic.org.au/state-teams-photos-and-results/